 Of course I know how to scan a QR-code, but this usually isn’t my first choice of gathering information.
-But when I noticed a tile with a QR-code on the pavement on my way to the supermarket, I got really intrigued.
+Still when I noticed a tile with a QR-code on the pavement on my way to the supermarket, I got intrigued.
 So I took out my phone and scanned the code on the sidewalk.
 It turned out to be one of the fifty Tegelweetjes (In English: tile facts) – bits of information about the vicinity scattered all over the Regentesse- Valkenboskwartier, or ReVa for short, a lively neighbourhood in The Hague city district Segbroek.

 Fantastic writer, fantastic stories

 Tegelweetjes is an initiative by local resident Myrthe Cools.
 While walking through the Regentesse- Valkenboskwartier, she asked herself questions like: Who was Mr. Van Bylandt actually?
 Did these premises use to be a shop?
 And if yes, of what kind?
 As her questions were usually not that easy to answer, she came up with the idea of gathering fantastic ReVa-stories on a website that’s accessible by scanning the QR-code on a pavement tile.
-If you use the online map, finding the exact location of all Tegelweetjes is luckily not that hard.

 My personal favorite?
 I am not sure you will find this one just by the QR-code on one of the tiles, but while checking the Tegelweetjes FB-page I learnt that the amazing Dutch writer Mensje van Keulen played in the Fultonstraat as a kid.
 For me, this really adds something extra to a neighbourhood that I already liked a lot.